 Having been interviewed by the DFB Stielike had been convinced that the post was his, and said as much in an interview with kicker magazine.
 This proved to be something of an embarrassing moment for all concerned, as Egidius Braun and the DFB hierarchy had other ideas.
 Rather than employ a coach who might go too far and upset the apple cart, they had set their stall on a safe option in looking for a more established name – albeit one that was way down on their original shortlist.

 It was at this point that a telephone call was made to the Canary Islands, and the man known as “Sir Erich”.
 In what was the ultimate egg-on-face moment for Uli Stielike, he was then offered the job as Ribbeck’s assistant – something that would continue to grate during what was a tumultuous two-year period for the the Nationalmannschaft.

 In contrast to both his predecessor Vogts and his new assistant Stielike, Erich Ribbeck couldn’t claim any great pedigree as a player.
 Having only played at Oberliga level for his local side in Wuppertal, he had quickly moved into coaching.
-After a successful year in charge of Rot-Weiss Essen – then in the regional leagues – he took the helm at Eintracht Frankfurt, becoming the youngest ever Bundesliga coach at the age of thirty-one.
+After a successful year in charge of Rot-Weiss Essen – then in the regional leagues – he took the helm at Eintracht Frankfurt, becoming the youngest ever Bundesliga coach at the age of 31.
 Five years in Frankfurt were followed by another five at 1.
 FC Kaiserslautern, after which he made his way into the national setup as first assistant to Jupp Derwall in 1978.

 Ribbeck remained in this post until the summer of 1984, helping Derwall guide the Mannschaft to the European Championship crown in 1980 and the runners-up spot in at the FIFA World Cup in 1982.
 At that stage he might have expected that the top job was his for the taking; after all, continuity had always been part and parcel of the German coaching setup.